WilyHyperion/LosAltosHacks/README.md

   - Power Cell - Super slow, spawns Cell Fish, deals 0 damage.
 Has no interest in finding you.
   - Cell Fish - Weaker than basic, usually spawned by Power Cell.
 Has some trouble finding you.
   - Rouge - Disappears occasionally, kinda slow.
 Barely has trouble finding you.
+  - Bouncy - Bounces around the screen, somewhat fast, does not target you.
 - Power ups
   - Health - Heals you a little.
 Can go past maximum.
   - Fast - Speeds you up a little.
 Maybe it's not a good thing 🤔?